MTG/freesound/_docs/api/source/analysis_docs.rst

     curl https://freesound.org/api/sounds/<sound_id>/analysis/temporal_centroid_ratio

-**Description:** Ratio of the temporal centroid to the total length of the audio signal's envelope, which shows how the sound is ‘balanced'.
+**Description:** Ratio of the temporal centroid to the total length of the audio signal's envelope, which shows how the sound is 'balanced'.
 Values close to 0 indicate most of the energy is concentrated early (decrescendo or impulsive), while values close to 1 indicate energy concentrated late (crescendo).

 **Type:** numeric